GSK bets on chimp virus with $321 million vaccines buy

 Chimp viruses, which are not so easily detected by the body's immune system, have an advantage since they can operate for longer and therefore elicit a powerful T-cell response.

-The Okairos technology has already been tested in clinical studies involving more than 700 subjects, including mid-stage Phase II programs in hepatitis C and malaria.
+The Okairos technology has already been tested in clinical studies involving more than 700 subjects, including mid-stage Phase II programmes in hepatitis C and malaria.

 A hepatitis C shot could be particularly promising commercially, since there is currently no vaccine and treating the condition with drugs has become a multibillion-dollar business.